Lettuce Chlorosis Virus in Cannabis

 Test for Lettuce Chlorosis Virus with PathoSEEK

-Medicinal Genomics is developing a PathoSEEK qPCR assay that can be used to screen plants for three common virus infections: Lettuce Chlorosis Virus, Hops Latent Viroid, and Cannabis Cryptic Virus.
+Medicinal Genomics has developed a PathoSEEK qPCR assay that can be used to screen plants for three common virus infections: Lettuce Chlorosis Virus, Hops Latent Viroid, and Cannabis Cryptic Virus.
 DNA can be extracted from infected fan leaves using SenSATIVAx® DNA Purification Kits, and the multiplex assay can be run on the Agilent AriaMX and BioRad CFX96.
+If you are looking for a lab to test for HLVD, you can fill out the form below and we will connect you with a partner lab in your area.